 • They tried to quit using a substance and found that they could not do so without help

-Where to Go for Medical Detox
+Where to Detox in Florida

-• Provide 24-hour access to treatment to ensure we help as many people as possible
+• Provide 24-hour access to treatment to ensure we help as many people as possible.

 Detox is a major step in the recovery process because it sets the tone for the individual’s recovery.
 Medically supervised detox offers clients a safe, clean, and supportive environment where they can take their time withdrawing from drugs or alcohol.
-Our Florida detox facility not only ensures that clients are safe and healthy through this process, but our services also reduce the likelihood of relapse by helping patients overcome drug or alcohol cravings and learn how to manage any difficult withdrawals that may present themselves during treatment.
+Our Florida detox center not only ensures that clients are safe and healthy through this process, but our services also reduce the likelihood of relapse by helping patients overcome drug or alcohol cravings and learn how to manage any difficult withdrawals that may present themselves during and after rehab.

-Contact Our Sebring Detox Center
+Contact Our Florida Drug Detox

 Our 24-hour nursing staff is equipped to handle even the most complex detoxes, including clients who used multiple substances or who have co-occurring mental health disorders.
 Our medically supervised detox services are individualized to each client’s needs to ensure they get the most out of their time with us.